 Spirits.
 They had to be.
 Ghosts, maybe.
 How fun to be able to watch them.
 She wished she could speak to them, but oftentimes they didn’t hear her.

-In this dream this time, she encountered the boy she had saved the other night.
+In this dream, she encountered the boy she had saved the other night.
 Then she encountered the red-haired woman who she decided to follow around for a while.
 There was the other woman too—the one who wouldn’t meet her eyes.
 And then there was the stiff, blonde-haired man.
 The soldier.
 This man, she followed closely.

 He was quite interesting, although Maria thought he could do it with a little more smiling.
 Like the woman who would not meet Maria’s eyes, there seemed to be uncertainty in the way he handled himself.
 Although his voice was firm, his eyes were… well, it was paradoxical.

 She wondered if she would be able to ask him about it.
 So after he had a rather boring conversation using a radio, she followed him further to a small cabin.

 Speaking her thoughts out loud to him, she reached for his shoulder, stepped forward, and—